 The sunny 16 rule is a quick, easy, memorable method of achieving the correct exposure when shooting outdoors.

 - Set your aperture to f/16

 - Set your ISO; exactly what you set it to will depend on how sunny it is, but let’s just set it to 100 in this hypothetical scenario.

 - The final setting to deal with is shutter speed.
 According to the sunny 16 rule, shutter speed is to be set to the reciprocal (or inverse) of whatever ISO is in use.
 Thus, in this example, the shutter speed would be 1/100.
 If you decided to use ISO 400, then you would set your shutter speed to 1/400.

 A subject will always be bathed by light in all directions, but some of them will be stronger than the others, creating volume and drama on pretty much anything your camera captures.
 Also important for you to know, the quality of light must be considered since harsh lights create undesired strong shadows and vice versa.

 Light is really complex, but it is a lot of fun.
-Understanding how light behaves will make you a more creative photographer indeed.
+But understanding how light behaves will make you a more creative photographer.